drupaldiversity/drupaldiversity.github.io/get-involved.md

 permalink: /get-involved/
 ---

-### Initiatives
+### Current Initiatives
 The Drupal Diversity Working Group (DDWG) is currently working on the following projects:

    * <a href="https://github.com/drupaldiversity/event-organizer-packet">Organizer Packet</a> A resource for organizers to help them organize and support diverse and inclusive events

    * <a href="https://github.com/drupaldiversity/administration/issues">Infrastructural improvements</a> to the DDWG website & online presence

+### Past Initiatives

-   * BOF (Birds of a Feather) sessions at Drupalcon Baltimore that will embrace and represent the interests and identities of Drupal community members.
+   * Organized BOF (Birds of a Feather) sessions at Drupalcon Baltimore that embraced and represented the interests and identities of Drupal community members.
+   * Ran a <a href="https://twitter.com/hashtag/WeAreDrupal?src=hash">#WeAreDrupal</a> photo booth during DrupalCon Baltimore.

 ### Get Involved